whitejoseph5/mynesweeper/README.md

 # mynesweeper
-This is my web browser version of the classic game of minesweeper.
+This is my browser version of the classic game of minesweeper.
 I built it largely as an excuse to learn jQuery and Less.